Reconciliation Action Plan

 - The goal of ATMS is to create a significant and lasting improvement to the indigenous community in which trustees and corporations are able to focus on strategic and community activities while spending less time in administrative tasks.

-- Built on the modern and powerful Microsoft Dynamics 365 platform, ATMS combines the components of Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) to tailor to the needs of the sector.
+- Built on the modern and powerful Microsoft Power Platform, ATMS combines the components of Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) to tailor to the needs of the sector.

 Our Journey | 2018